google/turbinia/docs/user/install-gke-external.md

 If you would like to register a domain and update its DNS record through Google Domains instead, you can skip this step altogether and follow handy instructions provided [here](https://cert-manager.io/docs/tutorials/getting-started-with-cert-manager-on-google-kubernetes-engine-using-lets-encrypt-for-ingress-ssl/#4-create-a-domain-name-for-your-website).
 Additionally, DNS can be managed through [ExternalDNS](https://github.com/kubernetes-sigs/external-dns), however setup is outside the scope of this documentation.

-### **3. Create Oauth2 Application IDs**
+### 3. Create Oauth2 Application IDs

 Authentication is handled by a proxy utility named [Oauth2 Proxy](https://oauth2-proxy.github.io/oauth2-proxy/).
-We will be configuring the Oauth2 Proxy with Google Oauth, however there are alternative [providers](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider) that you may also choose to configure instead.
+We will be configuring the Oauth2 Proxy with Google Oauth, however there are alternative [providers](https://oauth2-proxy.github.io/oauth2-proxy/docs/configuration/oauth_provider) that you may configure instead.

-As part of this deployment, you will need to configure two seperate Oauth credentials.
-One for the Web client and one for the API/Native client.
+In this deployment, you will need to configure two Oauth credentials.
+One that will be for the Web client and one for the API/Desktop client.

 To create the Web Oauth credentials, take the following steps: